cogniteev/cloud-dns/docs/getting_started.md

 ### Update your `/etc/hosts`

-To patch your `/etc/hosts` file with IP addresses your all nodes of your cloud:
+To patch your `/etc/hosts` file with IP addresses your nodes specified in your profiles:

 ```
 cloud-dns etc-hosts update